mattyschell/cscl-subaddress-adhoc/usps_hnum/usps_hnum.md

 6. In ArcGIS Pro connect to cscl production subaddress as a user schema
 7. Create a new version under cscl.doittworkversion.
 Change to the new version
 8. Join the file geodatabase to subaddress
-9. An inner join is "uncheck keep all target features" in ESRIese.
+9. In ESRI-ese, an inner join is uncheck "keep all target features"
-10. Upate where usps_hnum is null and join column is not null
+10. "Select By Attributes" where usps_hnum is null
+10. "Calculate Field" to set the selected records usps_hnum equal to the joined usps_hnum
+11. "Calculate Field" expression type may not be SQL.
+Does not support SQL!
-11. Remove join
+12. Remove join
-12. Reconcile and post
+13. Reconcile and post
+14. Delete the version
+14. Close and restart ESRI desktop software before continuing